 Life events and tamariki from other cultural backgrounds

-Cultural considerations are also relevant and important when working with Pacific tamaiti, Vai’aifetu cultural practice framework and principles must be applied including:
+Cultural considerations are also relevant and important when working with Pacific children, Vai'aifetū cultural practice framework and principles must be applied including:

 - child’s best interest

-Ensure that you use the relevant cultural framework that is relevant for tamaiti (for example Cook Island, Fiji, Fijian Indian, Kiribati, Niue, Samoa, Tokelau, Tonga, Tuvalu).
+We should use the cultural framework that is relevant for the child (for example, Cook Islands, Fiji, Fijian Indian, Kiribati, Niue, Samoa, Tokelau, Tonga, Tuvalu).

-Make sure you seek advice about what are important events in the culture and religion of te tamaiti you are working with.
+We should seek cultural advice about what are important events in the culture and religion of te tamaiti we are working with.
 Each will have their own traditions, celebrations and rites of passage on the way to young adulthood which should be paid particular attention to.

 Disabilities and learning needs